Groot-GAW/Groot/README.md

 ------
 ### Pretrained Models
-Downloading the pretrained models and place them into `pretrain/`.
+Downloading the pretrained models and please place them into `pretrain/`.

 Pretrained models can be downloaded at [GoogleDrive](https://drive.google.com/drive/folders/1JTxQvPA-nnhVzMTh5wwwUtMMCT-fQVPg).